Vandebron/tech-blog/public/posts/replacing-app-center.md

 ---

 ## Why?
+Test.
 This seems like a lot of work...
 Why not go with an off-the-shelf solution from something like

 ## Some notes before we get started
 - We actually use this workflow to build two apps, one of which can be white-labeled, so we have an additional `app` input which makes things a bit trickier.
 This is why we have the `env-variable-prep-android.sh` which normalizes the variable names used for secrets so those secrets and build file names, etc. can be easily used.
 If you just have a single app you probably don't need this script.